Feature #5358

 ;)

-#15 Updated by Daniel Neis Araujo over 1 year ago
+Updated by Daniel Neis Araujo about 13 years ago

 Hello, this versions of patch applies to master and seems to work.
 I've made some navigations tests and things seems to work.